HenriAW/AdventOfCode2018_x86/README.md

 To run the code you'll need to `sudo apt-get install gcc`.

 ### Compiling the code
-Some instructions may not be recognised when using a 64-bit processor, therefore, you may need to add:
+Some instructions may not be recognised when using a 64-bit processor, so you may need to add:
 - `--32` when creating the object file. i.e. `as --32 file.s -o file.o`
 - `-m elf_i386` when linking the object files. i.e. `ld -m elf_i386 file.o -o file`